Isimila Stone Age Site and Natural Pillars in Southern Tanzania

 The Isimila exhibition shows evidence of an early Stone Age settlement known as Acheulian (called so because of the similarity of tools found in this site to St. Acheal, Suburb France where similar tools have been found.

-The tools found in this site represent one of the latest known Acheulian traditions.
-The date is not clearly known but according to Phillipson the artifacts preserved at Isimila in southern Tanzania is probably of comparable antiquity to that of Kalambo, which is between 300,000 to 400,000 years ago.
+The tools found on this site represent one of the latest known Acheulian traditions.
+The date is not clearly known but according to Phillipson, the artifacts preserved at Isimila in southern Tanzania are probably of comparable antiquity to that of Kalambo, which is between 300,000 to 400,000 years ago.
 A large part of the tradition worldwide is known to date back to 1.5 million years ago.

 Where to Sleep in Isimila